au-research/raid-metadata/rtd/docs/source/core/relatedObjects.rst

 **Requirement**: mandatory for each relatedObject supplied

-**Occurrence**: 0-n
+**Occurrence**: 1-n

-**Note**: a relatedObject may have more than one category (e.g.) a DMP could initially be a process document, yet eventually be published as an output.
+**Note**: A relatedObject may have more than one category (e.g.) a DMP could initially be a process document, yet eventually be published as an output.

 .. _7.4.1-relatedObject.category.id: